• Subscribe

 The agreement comes after CCA, a subsidiary of Chinese state-owned developer China State Construction Engineering, was last year ordered to pay US$1.6 billion to BML Properties after being found by a New York court to have committed “many acts of fraud” in assuming control of Baha Mar in 2016.

-The CCA entities subsequently had an appeal of the decision dismissed before filing for chapter 11 bankruptcy – a move it says was pursued in parallel to protect the interests of the co-defendants’ stakeholders.
+The CCA entities subsequently filed an appeal in November before filing for chapter 11 bankruptcy a month later – a move it says was pursued in parallel to protect the interests of the co-defendants’ stakeholders.
+The company’s appeal was dismissed in April of this year.

 The exact terms of this “comprehensive agreement” between CCA and BML Properties have not been disclosed.